List of fastest-selling albums: Colombia

+Denmark

 France

 This is a list of the fastest-selling albums in France.

 Germany

 This is a list of the fastest-selling albums in Germany.

+Greece

 Ireland

 In Ireland, the fastest-selling album is The Best of 1980–1990 by U2 in November 1998.

 Japan

 This is a list of the fastest-selling albums in Japan since Oricon was founded in November 1967.
-The top two sales records were achieved in the same week, on March 28, 2001, as both albums were promoted as a direct competition between J-pop singer-songwriters Hikaru Utada and Ayumi Hamasaki.
+The top two sales records were achieved in the same week, on March 28, 2001, as both albums were promoted as a direct competition between J-pop singer-songwriters Hikaru Utada and Ayumi Hamasaki by their respective labels.
+Distance would debut at Number 1 in the first week, while A BEST would also reach Number 1 in the following week.

 Mexico

 Luis Miguel holds several of the fastest-selling albums in Mexico.
 His seventh studio album Cómplices sold 320,000 units in its first day alone.

 New Zealand

 This is a list of the fastest-selling albums in New Zealand since the Recording Industry Association of New Zealand, later renamed as Recorded Music NZ, was founded in 1972.
 25 by Adele is the fastest-selling album of all time in NZ with over 18,766 copies sold in its first seven days following release.